-This is a complete resupply guide for hiking the Te Araroa Trail in New Zealand in 2020-2021.
+This is a complete resupply guide for hiking the Te Araroa Trail in New Zealand 2024.
 The guide includes everything from small takeaway food stores and large supermarkets to places that sell hiking gear and gas canisters.
 It also details which Post Offices will receive Bounce Boxes with their address and open times.

 Bounce Box on the Te Araroa Trail